Analysis | How the presidential vote has evolved in each county since 2000

-Those county level shifts are at times fascinating.
+Those county-level shifts are at times fascinating.
 In 2000, a quarter of counties in the continental United States had presidential margins of 10 points or less.
 In 2012, it was 18 percent.
 Four years ago, only 10.6 percent did, slightly more than the 10.2 percent of counties which did so last month.
 Less than 1 percent of counties were within a point, slightly fewer than in 2016.

 Explore for yourself.
-The interactive below will allow you to see the voting history for any county in the lower 48 states — vote margins, vote totals and party splits — since 2000.
+The interactive below will allow you to see the voting history for any county in the Lower 48 states — vote margins, vote totals and party splits — since 2000.
 It uses data from MIT’s Election Lab and 2020 data through Thursday from Edison Research.
 Demographic data is from the Census Bureau; county descriptions are from the National Center for Health Statistics.

 For what county are you looking?